thejsway/thejsway/manuscript/chapter13.md

 ### Showing a node's child

 Your mission here is to create a `showChild()` function that shows one of the children of a DOM element node.
 This function takes as parameter the parent node and the child node index.
-Error cases like non-element node or out-of-limits index must be taken into account.
+Error cases like a non-element node or an out-of-limits index must be taken into account.

 Here's the associated HTML code.